brandonerose/Data-Pipelines/index.Rmd

 ## What is Model-View-Controller?

+Model-View-Controller (MVC) is a software design pattern used by many modern-day applications.
+In this framework, "model" is the database, including the structure and metadata, "view" is the user interface software, and "controller" is the coding language used to handle user input, update the model, and interact with the viewer.
+This can be thought of as a separation-of-concerns if I was writing code for an application or more broadly as a design concept.

 ## When is a Data Pipeline Needed?

 A project will increasingly benefit from a data pipeline the more longitudinal, important, sensitive it is.
 For example, a one-time personal project does not need a data pipeline.
 A clinical trial may have several interconnected data pipelines.